Defective Property Conditions

 A property owner may claim that you are responsible for your own harm because the defective condition was clearly apparent.
 In Florida, an open and obvious hazard may suggest that you were negligent, but it does not absolve an owner from failing to maintain the premises.
 A court will decide if a defect was so apparent that your own negligence should be considered.
 If you are found partially responsible, you can potentially recover damages to the extent of the property owner’s fault.

 Types of compensation available in a successful premises liability lawsuit include, but are not limited to, damages for medical costs associated with the injury, any lost income, and pain and suffering.
-The time limit for filing this type of claim is four years.Consult a Slip and Fall Attorney After a West Palm Beach Accident
+The time limit for filing this type of claim is two years.Consult a Slip and Fall Attorney After a West Palm Beach Accident